zalando-incubator/fabric-gateway/docs-raw/site/docs/fabric-gateway-features.md

 ### Static Endpoint Response

 A static response for a particular endpoint can be configured via `x-fabric-static-response`.
 This is primarily useful for testing or for blocking access to an endpoint temporarily.
+Admins will also receive this static response.

 ```
 apiVersion: zalando.org/v1